Three different formats

 The workshop begins with an introduction to the Domain Name System (DNS) which is used in the Internet to map domain names onto IP addresses and other data.
 Participants will learn about the basic concepts and the limitations of DNS, in particular with respect to integrity guarantees.
 We will then explore how these issues can be addressed using DNS Security Extensions (DNSSEC), and show with practical examples how to properly configure a modern DNSSEC deployment.

-How does IT Security actually work?
+How does IT security actually work?
 What are the economics of it?
 How are cyber attacks executed and by whom?
 And what is the big deal of a small phishing email anyways?
 An awareness talk to better embrace IT security and understand that all of us are responsible for it.

 A programming language agnostic workshop on best practices to develop secure web applications and APIs.
 Some common attacks are shown and it is possible to get your hands dirty by following along on your own machine.